Sketches on a beach: capturing the idea

 I heard people in the water yelling as they must have thought some fish might be wrapping itself around their legs when in fact, it was probably a piece of seaweed.

-For some reason, seaweed is a problem on the Mexican beaches this year.
-Not every day mind you, so we were still able to enjoy swimming in the ocean.
-Hotel staff tried to clean it up but on some occasions, it was just too much for them to remove with sunbathers and swimmers on the beach.
+Hotel staff tried to clean it up but on the hottest days, it was just too much for them to remove with sunbathers and swimmers on the beach.
+I don't mind as it provided me with another opportunity to sketch and paint!

-.....even on holidays, art is very relaxing, very therapeutic as long as it is not taken too seriously.
+.....even on holidays, art is very therapeutic as long as it is accepted for what it is: quick, imperfect sketches.

 I had brought one of my Moleskine sketchbooks, travel watercolours, Neocolors II, water brushes, and a couple of black Pitt pens with me in my suitcase.
-I forgot a pencil and this forced me to accept the lines that I inked in and that I thought were wrong and work with them.
+I forgot a pencil and this forced me to accept the lines that I inked in.
 Some sketches became doodles.
 The Neocolors started melting in the sun and I had to put them away before I ended up with mush.

 I am just leaving them exactly as they are....wonderful memories of a much needed holiday...sketches on a beach.